 If autonomy in and of itself doesn’t make your Roomba the best vacuum cleaner of all time, perhaps voice activation will do the trick.
-Get excited, friends.
 Everyone’s favorite self-driving vacuum cleaner just added an Amazon Alexa integration, allowing you to communicate with your cleaning assistant with nothing more than your voice.

-“iRobot is aggressively pursuing opportunities within the connected home to improve our customers’ experience with our cleaning robots,” said Colin Angle, chairman and CEO of iRobot.
+“iRobot is aggressively pursuing opportunities within the connected home to improve our customers’ experience with our cleaning robots,” Angle noted.
 “The latest updates for the iRobot Home App make cleaning with an iRobot Roomba vacuuming robot even more user friendly, with voice-activated commands, enhanced mapping features and useful post-cleaning reports.
-These are exciting next steps towards our vision of an ecosystem of home robots that work collaboratively and further enable the smart home.”
+These are exciting next steps toward our vision of an ecosystem of home robots that work collaboratively and further enable the smart home.”

 The latest Roombas from iRobot, the 900 Series, promise to combine “adaptive navigation with visual localization,” helping these bots create a map of a home as they do their chores.
 Clean Map reports then allow you to see these maps.
 The new app feature also lets you know which areas of your home feature the highest concentrations of dirt or debris, so you might adjust your cleaning (or usage) habits.

 Article originally published in March.
 Updated on 05-02-2017 by Lulu Chang: Added news of widespread availability of Amazon Alexa integration with Roomba.